jayaraaj/aws-demo/content/50_conclusion/1_recap.md

 ### Congratulations

-Well Done! with your help, we have successfully demonstrated to Mythical Mysfits team how to orchestrate their Testing in DevOps and enable earlier defect detection and higher-quality deployments.
+Well Done!
+With your help we have successfully demonstrated to Mythical Mysfits team, how to orchestrate their Testing in DevOps and enable earlier defect detection and higher-quality deployments.

-You have successfully completed the **“Test Automation in DevOps”** workshop on embracing quality assurance across the lifecycle.
+You have successfully completed the **“Test Automation in DevOps”** workshop, embracing quality assurance across the lifecycle.

 ### We have accomplished

-In this workshop, we have built, fixed and executed the Continuous Testing pipelines.
-Along with this hands-on implementation experience, now you also have a high level understanding of about testing in DevOps including various testing stages, their objectives, the challenges, the enablers and some of industry best practices.
+In this workshop, we have built, fixed and executed the Continuous Testing pipeline.
+Along with this hands-on implementation, you now also have a high-level understanding on testing in DevOps, including various testing stages, their objectives, challenges, enablers and some industry best practices.

 As committed in the 'In-Store for Practitioners' section, we have discussed the answers to the following questions in this workshop :